Ethel Cain: Criticism of past social media posts

-On July 6, 2025, social media posts by Anhedönia from 2017 and 2018 resurfaced online after being shared by an account on X, in which she admitted to making racist comments.
-Other posts that resurfaced displayed Anhedönia making a joke about rape, using fatphobic and xenophobic language, and describing people using certain pronouns as "attention seeking".
-The X account also shared a picture of Anhedönia wearing a homemade t-shirt that read "legalize incest".
-During this time, Anhedönia's Spotify page was also hacked.
-On July 9, Anhedönia issued a 2,000-word response to the backlash, in which she took responsibility for the derogatory posts and also described the leaking of the screenshots and other allegations as part of a "transphobic/otherwise targeted smear campaign".
+On July 6, 2025, social media posts by Cain from 2017 and 2018 resurfaced online after being shared by an account on X, in which she admitted to making racist comments.
+The X account also shared a picture of Cain wearing a homemade t-shirt that read "legalize incest".
+During this time, Cain's Spotify page was also hacked.
+On July 9, Cain issued a 2,000-word response to the backlash, in which she took responsibility for the derogatory posts and also described the leaking of the screenshots and other allegations as part of a "transphobic/otherwise targeted smear campaign".
+She discussed the controversy with the Popcast podcast on July 30, 2025.

-On August 14, 2025, American singer-songwriter Lana Del Rey posted a video to her Instagram account containing a snippet that included lyrics referencing Ethel Cain.
-Anhedönia posted an Instagram story claiming Lana Del Rey had blocked her on Instagram, but has not made other statements.
+On August 14, 2025, American singer-songwriter Lana Del Rey posted a video to Instagram containing a snippet that included lyrics referencing Ethel Cain.
+Del Rey later elaborated on why she made the song, explaining: "I didn't know who Ethel was until a few years ago — when someone brought to my attention the disturbing and graphic side-by-side images she would often put up of me next to unflattering creatures and cartoon characters making constant comments about my weight [...]
+Then when I heard what she was saying behind closed doors from mutual friends and started inserting herself into my personal life I was definitely disturbed."
+On the same day, Cain posted an Instagram story claiming that Del Rey had blocked her on Instagram, but did not confirm or deny Del Rey's accusation.
+Del Rey would go on to deem Cain "abusive".
+Although never proven, it has been heavily speculated that Del Rey was referring to a tweet by Cain of a Peter Griffin dancing gif alongside the lyrics of Del Rey's song "Peppers."

 Other ventures

-Anhedönia began modeling in campaigns for Givenchy, Miu Miu, and Marc Jacobs, and debuted on the New York Fashion Week runway for Eckhaus Latta.
-On February 6, 2025, IMG Models signed Anhedönia as part of their roster.
+Cain began modeling in campaigns for Givenchy, Miu Miu, and Marc Jacobs, and debuted on the New York Fashion Week runway for Eckhaus Latta.
+On February 6, 2025, IMG Models signed Cain as part of their roster.